kh4sh3i/kh4sh3i/README.md

 <br />

-hi, i'm [Mohsen KHashei](https://kh4sh3i.ir/), Senior security engineer, Penetration Tester, Security Researcher with 10 years of experience in Mobile, Web, Network, Cloud and System Penetration Tester in PSP.
-Highly skilled in vulnerability assessment, security risk management, Tuning WAF, Application (Product) Security, DevOps, Ethical Hacking and Bug Bounty Hunting.
-Strong background PCI DSS and OWASP auditing.
+hi, i'm [Mohsen KHashei](https://kh4sh3i.ir/), As a highly skilled Security Engineer, I bring a wealth of experience in designing, testing and deploying infrastructure and applications across a wide range of environments, including both cloud and on-premise systems. application security engineer, DevSecOps and Security Researcher over 5 years of experience in Mobile, Web, Network, Cloud and System scope.
+Highly skilled in vulnerability assessment, threat modelling, Tuning WAF, Product Security, Ethical Hacking, source code auditing and automation.